Model Based Detection API [BETA]

 If you’d like to quickly verify if potential participants are likely human or sybil based on the model-based evaluation, this is for you.

-However, this verification method does not provide a secondary verification option for users.
+However, this verification method does not provide a secondary verification option for users, such as crypto beginners.
 If this is a concern, we recommend that you explore using one of the double verification methods.

 Technical integration details: